Per- and Polyfluoroalkyl Substances (PFAS)

 Interim storage of Class B firefighting foam that is not yet expired may be a reasonable alternative until destruction and disposal technologies become more available and affordable.
 Any entity storing Class B firefighting foam must ensure proper controls are in place to prevent releases into the environment, conduct an inventory of foam being stored, and keep strict records regarding all Class B foam.

-Illinois EPA will continue to monitor revisions to the federal interim guidance, which U.S. EPA has committed to reviewing at least every three years as new technology and information become available.
+Illinois EPA will continue to monitor updates to the federal interim guidance, which U.S. EPA has committed to reviewing at least every three years as new technology and information become available.

 Contacts